nawata-ka/nawata-ka.github.io/README.md

 # Command list

+This page is a list of command that I found useful.

+To Prasanna
-Thank you for letting me know many new commands, Prasanna!
+Thank you for letting me know many new commands!
 I try to add new commands to this page day by day!

 ## [General](https://www.hostinger.com/tutorials/linux-commands)
 brew install<br>